Changezi

-Changezi is a Turkic-origin surname in Pakistan and India.
-It is the equivalent of Iranian and Afghan Changizi.
-This surname is taken from the name of Changez khan (Genghis Khan) and/or his military that came to the West and South Asia.
+Changezi is a Persian origin surname in Pakistan and India.
+It is the equivalent of Iranian and Afghan Changizi and comes from the name of Changez Khan (Genghis Khan) and/or his soldiers who came to West and South Asia.
 It is common among Moghol, Mughal, Hazara, Aimaq, and some Turkic peoples within Central, South and West Asia in particular.